efeenes/disconnection/README.md

-# disconnection or non-contact problem
+# Disconnection or non-contact problem

 # EYE: A New Method for Detection of Electrode Disconnection in Sleep Signals